A chronology of key events:

 2014 August - The United Nations says Islamic State (IS) militants have committed "mass atrocities" in Syria.

-Tabqa airbase, near the northern city of Raqqa, falls to IS militants.
+Tabqa airbase, near the northern city of Raqqa, falls to IS militants, who now control the entire Raqqa province.

 2014 September - In a nationally televised speech outlining his strategy against Islamic State (IS) militants, US President Barack Obama says he will not hesitate to take action against the group in Syria as well as in Iraq.